Royal Netherlands Army: Colours and standards

 All regiments and corps are granted a colour (vaandel) or standard (standaard), including (since 2002) the artillery corps, which at the time was a breach with tradition.
 The colours and standards form the embodiment of the history and character of the respective regiment or corps.
 The standards are smaller in size because of a historical reason: horseback units would often struggle with the large sized poles of the regular colours, and therefore chose to wield a shorter version.
 To this day, the mounted units of the Royal Netherland Army, such as cavalry, field artillery and horse artillery, use the smaller sized standards.
 The Royal Marechaussee, which used to be a mounted unit of the Royal Netherlands Army, owns a standard as well.

 In contrast to the functional use of colours and standards in the past, during which they served as landmarks on the battlefield, their contemporary role has been greatly reduced.
 Nonetheless, they continue to play an important role during various military ceremonies.
 For example, soldiers swear the oath of enlistment while holding the respective colour or standard.
 Moreover, the colours and standards constitute an important connection between military units and the Royal House of the Netherlands.
 Only the sovereign can grant a military unit a colour or standard, therefore the royal cypher of the monarch that granted the regiment its (original) colour is displayed.
 In addition, the colours and standards are often inscribed with (historical) battle honours.
 By prominently displaying them, the aim is to add to the esprit de corps, uphold the collective memory and serve as inspiration for future actions of the respective unit.

 Ranks and insignia

 The ranks of the Royal Netherlands were established by royal decree of Queen Juliana in 1956.
 Each regiment and corps has a distinctive cap badge and beret.
 Many units also call soldiers of different ranks by different names, for example a NATO OR-1 private is called a hussar (huzaar) in cavalry regiments and a cannoneer (kannonier) in artillery units.

 Commissioned officer ranks

 The rank insignia of commissioned officers.

 Other ranks

 The rank insignia of non-commissioned officers and enlisted personnel.

+Royal insignia

+The rank insignia worn by the Monarch of the Netherlands when wearing Royal Netherlands Army uniform.